belgio99/dsm7-dvb-drivers/README.md

 You'll find the compiled kernel modules in the `build/media_build/v4l` folder.
 You'll need only the `.ko` files.

 # Step 6: Installing the kernel modules
 Move the compiled kernel modules to the /export folder, and then to your NAS.
+For now, I suggest to move all of them, especially if you are unsure of what modules you need.
 Create a folder with the result from `uname -r` in the `/usr/local/lib/modules` folder of your NAS.
 In my case, it was `/usr/local/lib/modules/4.4.302+`.

 To load them, I used my `insert_modules.sh` script, which is a simplified version of the `hauppauge.sh` script from th0ma7's repo, but you can manually load them using the `insmod` linux command.
 I set up a scheduled task to automatically load them at boot.